marcburnett/trayproducts/README.md

 How to Obtain and Run Program
 1. Clone or download a copy of the repository from https://githum.com/marcburnett/trayproducts
 2. Save in a known folder and open terminal from this folder
+3. 	cd into the 'transform' folder
-3. Run 'npm install' to load dependencies located in package.json file
+4. Run 'npm install' to load dependencies located in package.json file
-4. Run 'npm start' to start server and access app in browser (localhost:3000)
+5. Run 'npm start' to start server and access app in browser (localhost:3000)
-5. To run tests, open separate terminal and run 'npm test'
+6. To run tests, open separate terminal and run 'npm test'

 Improvements made
 The following improvement have been made: